AlexLuna4/Handwritten_Digit_Recognizer_UI/README.md

 # Handwritten_Digit_Recognizer_UI

-This repository contains all the files necessaries to run a Web app in Gradio of a Handwritten Digit Classifier implementing a Fully Connected Neural Network
+This repository contains all the necessary files to run a web app in Gradio for a handwritten digit classifier implementing a fully connected neural network.

 ![Digit_gif](assets_img/Digit_recognition.gif)